Indigenous health care in Canada

 In British Columbia, a new era in First Nations health was forged in 2011 with the signing of the British Columbia Tripartite Framework Agreement in First Nation Health Governance.
 This tripartite agreement created a new province-wide First Nations Health Authority in 2013 with a direct leadership role for the design, delivery and management of health programs and services for First Nation communities in British Columbia.
 The tripartite partners work closely together to improve health outcomes for British Columbia First Nations communities through a First Nations health governance structure that addresses health and other inequities experienced by First Nations and works to identify opportunities for stronger coordination with provincial programs and services.

-In other parts of Canada, including Manitoba, Ontario and Quebec, the Government of Canada is supporting First Nations-led institutions and organizations to increase their control over the design and delivery of First Nations health services and to advance Indigenous cultural safety and self-determination in health care.
+In other parts of Canada, including Manitoba, Nova Scotia, Ontario and Quebec, the Government of Canada is supporting First Nations-led institutions and organizations to increase their control over the design and delivery of First Nations health services and to advance Indigenous cultural safety and self-determination in health care.
 These health transformation projects aim to improve health outcomes and access to services for First Nations.
 Each project is unfolding in a unique way depending on the priorities of First Nations communities.
 With federal funding support and guidance, efforts are underway to create organizational capacity, engage community members to identify health priorities, create provincial and federal partnerships, explore and develop governance and service models, and work towards service delivery improvements on the path to a full transfer of control.
 This work has resulted in some promising developments:

 - In 2021, the Nishnawbe Aski Nation (NAN) signed a trilateral statement with Canada and the province of Ontario, committing to work together in partnership to support the establishment of a First Nations health services delivery system in NAN Territory.
 NAN has actively worked with their communities to identify key health priorities requiring immediate action in conjunction with exploring new models of health service delivery that will bring services closer to home and build capacity in northern communities to access and deliver more culturally responsive services.